BryceLuna/Fraud_Detection/README.md

 ### Data_Cleaning.py
 The data did not come pre-cleaned.
 Here a function was written to dummify categorical variables, drop variables that were not predictive of the target variable, fill in missing values, set correct data types, and construct new variables.

-A html text description of each user's event was included in the data as one of the features.
+A html text description of each user's event was included in the data as one of the featurnnnes.
 A function was written to parse the html and return plain text.
 These descriptions were later used to generate a new predictive variable.

 ### NLP.py
 The goal of NLP.py was to generate a new feature variable, probability of fraud, from the event description.
 Each event text was converted to a TF-IDF vector.
 The matrix resulting from the transformation was then used to train a Multinomial Naive Bayes model (MNB).
 Finally, each plain text description was passed to the MNB model and a probability of fraud was output.